-Athletic Training I 6134

-GRADE: 10-12 PEIMS: #PES00002 Athletic Training II 6135
+Athletic Training I GRADE: 10-12 Athletic Training II GRADE: 11-12 CREDIT: 1

-PEIMS: #PES00003 GRADE: 11-12

 This course is designed to introduce students to the profession of athletic training.
 It includes a comprehensive analysis of the theories and practices in preventing, recognizing, and treating common athletic injuries.
 The course will include such topics as first aid, emergency procedures, and athletic injuries, rehabilitation of injuries, protective sports equipment, and equipment repair.
 Students will work under the direction of a licensed athletic trainer and will be required to satisfy an after-school time commitment.
+Application required.